Assaf Shelleg

-Assaf Shelleg (אסף שלג) is an Israeli-American musicologist and pianist, a senior lecturer of musicology at The Hebrew University of Jerusalem.
-He was previously the Schusterman Visiting Assistant Professor of Musicology and Jewish Studies in the Department of Religious Studies at the College of Arts and Sciences at University of Virginia (2011–2014), and had taught prior to that as the visiting Efroymson Scholar in the Jewish, Islamic & Near Eastern Languages and Cultures Department in the School of Arts and Sciences at Washington University in St. Louis (2009–2011).
-Shelleg specializes in modern and contemporary Jewish Art Music, Oral Jewish musical traditions, post-tonal theories, actor-network theory, and contemporaneity, often while focusing on the cultural networks in which art music is written by or about Jews, in Europe, America, British Palestine, and Israel.
-Between 2021 and 2023 Shelleg has served as the director of the Cherrick Center for the study of Zionism, the Yishuv, and the State of Israel, and between 2020 and 2022 he was appointed curator of the Israel Philharmonic Orchestra, with projects that saw the premiers of works by Betty Olivero, Chaya Czernowin, Oedoen Partos, Verdina Shlonsky, and others.
+Assaf Shelleg (אסף שלג) is an Israeli-American musicologist and cultural-historian.
+He specializes in twentieth- and twenty-first-century music, focusing on art music written by and about Jews.
+Prior to his appointment at the Hebrew University of Jerusalem, he taught at the University of Virginia and Washington University in St. Louis.
+Shelleg is the author of the award-winning book Jewish Contiguities and the Soundtrack of Israeli History (Oxford University Press, 2014), Theological Stains: Art Music and the Zionist Project (Oxford University Press, 2020) and The State of Afterness: Contemporary Music in and about Israel (Oxford University Press, 2025).
+Previously the director of the Cherrick Center for the Study of Zionism, the Yishuv, and the State of Israel at the Hebrew University, he has also served as a curator for the Israel Philharmonic Orchestra and as a music contributor for Haaretz.
+Shelleg's new book, Jewish Art Music as Art Music, is forthcoming with Cambridge University Press in 2026.

-Shelleg’s award-winning first book, Jewish Contiguities and the Soundtrack of Israeli History, appeared in December of 2014 with Oxford University Press.
-The book studies the emergence of modern Jewish art music in Central and Western Europe in the early twentieth century and its partial dislocation to Palestine/Israel in the 1930s.
-Unearthing the cultural chain reactions this dislocation catalyzed in Hebrew culture through the 1970, the book maps composers’ gradual disillusionment with romanticist nationalism amid the dissemination of modernist compositional devices and contiguous developments in modern Hebrew literature.
+Shelleg's award-winning first book, Jewish Contiguities and the Soundtrack of Israeli History, studies the emergence of modern Jewish art music in Central and Western Europe in the early twentieth century and traces its partial dislocation to British Palestine/Israel in the 1930s.
+Unearthing the cultural chain reactions this dislocation had set in Hebrew culture from the 1930s and through the 1970, the book maps composers' gradual disillusionment with romanticist nationalism amid the dissemination of modernist compositional devices and contiguous developments in modern Hebrew literature.
 Jewish Contiguities won the 2015 Engel Prize for the study of Hebrew Music, and the 2016 Jordan Schnitzer Book Award of the Association for Jewish Studies (AJS).

-Shelleg’s second book Theological Stains; Art Music and the Zionist Project appeared in November of 2020 with Oxford University Press.
-This is the first in-depth study on art music in Israel from the mid-twentieth century to the turn of the twenty-first.
-The book unfolds the theological and territorial infrastructures of national Hebrew culture while critically reading the works and archival collections of Mordecai Seter, Paul Ben-Haim, Oedoen Partos, Josef Tal, Ben-Zion Orgad, Marc Lavri, Andre Hajdu, Abel Ehrlich, Tzvi Avni, Betty Olivero, and Ruben Seroussi.
-In the process, Theological Stains discloses how importations of modernist compositional devices constituted composers’ perceptions of Jewish musical traditions as much as they facilitated their dialectical returns to diasporic Jewish cultures, returns that among other things invalidated national and territorial tropes.
+Shelleg's Theological Stains; Art Music and the Zionist Project is the first in-depth study on art music in Israel from the mid-twentieth century to the turn of the twenty-first.
+It unfolds the theological and territorial infrastructures of national Hebrew culture while critically reading the works and archival collections of Mordecai Seter, Paul Ben-Haim, Oedoen Partos, Josef Tal, Ben-Zion Orgad, Marc Lavri, Andre Hajdu, Abel Ehrlich, Tzvi Avni, Betty Olivero, and Ruben Seroussi.
+In the process, Theological Stains discloses how importations of modernist compositional devices constituted composers' perceptions of Jewish musical traditions as much as they facilitated their dialectical returns to diasporic Jewish cultures, returns that among other things invalidated national and territorial tropes.